LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 2. 2.They'll verify your identity and access your account

-3. 3.You can get printed copies immediately or they can help you set up online access
+3. 3.Get printed copies immediately or set up online access

-4. 4.Some banks charge a fee for paper statements (typically $5-10 per statement)
+4. 4.Some banks charge $5-10 per paper statement

 5. 5.Ask about setting up eStatements to avoid future fees

-Fees for Paper Statements:
+Fees for Paper Statements

 • $2-$5 per monthly statement